Smitesh25/MiningPort/README.md

 How to use the software
- Register yourself to access the detect drift and classify dataset use cases.
+1. Register yourself to access the detect drift and classify dataset use cases.
 You can also log in using already registered users ids like Username : demo, Password : demo.
 (The email id you enter during registration will receive the final results of the project on execution).
-In either of the use cases, upload the dataset which is already contained in the project folder named Datasets.
+1. In either of the use cases, upload the dataset which is already contained in the project folder named Datasets.
+1. For detecting drift:
+			* Click on detect drift button
+			*  Now upload the dataset from the Datasets folder.
+			* Enter the window length (Eg. 100,500,1000)
-For detecting drift: i.Click on detect drift button
+			* Click on detect drift button
-                              ii.
-Now upload the dataset from the Datasets folder. iii.
-Enter the window length (Eg. 100,500,1000) iv.
-Click on detect drift button For classification: i.
-Click on classify dataset button ii.
-Now upload the dataset from the Datasets folder iii.
-Click on the classify dataset button.
+1. For classification:
+			* Click on classify dataset button
+			* Now upload the dataset from the Datasets folder
+			* Click on the classify dataset button.
-To use other functionalities(About and FAQ), simply click on the About/FAQ button in the navbar.
+1. To use other functionalities(About and FAQ), simply click on the About/FAQ button in the navbar.